 |Marketing API Key||The SendGrid API key for marketing emails.
 (Optional)|

-After you click Save, the status of the Adaptor changes to Active and the Deactivate button is available.
+After you select Save, the status of the Adaptor changes to Active and the Deactivate button is available.
 If you Activate or Deactivate the adaptor at any time, the changes apply to both the outbound and inbound actions.

 This section describes the fields that are included when creating a new rule using the selected action.
 For most fields, you have the option to manually enter the value or to select a user property from the list to have Swrve automatically populate the value when the rule is processed.
-For more information on rules, see Creating Amplify Rules.
+For more information on rules, see Creating Amplify rules.

 Use the Send Email action to trigger a template-based email that is sent from SendGrid.
 Complete the following fields to include the values required to send the email.

 |Template ID||The email template the email should use.
 Email templates are managed in SendGrid.|

 |From Name||The sender’s name.|

 |Text Body||The plain text content of the email message.
 (Optional)|

 |HTML Body||The HTML content of the email message.
 (Optional)|

 |Category||The email category the email should be tagged under.
 Email categories are maintained in SendGrid.
 (Optional)|